jeonggunlee/HLS4Matmul/README.md

 ![Customizing Zynq Processor IP](./customizing-IP.png)

 2. DMA transfer data are typed as u32.
-Sometimes, we need to special functions to translate u32 to/from float.
+Sometimes, we need two special functions to translate u32 to/from float.
 ```C
 unsigned int float_to_u32(float val)
 {